CarstenIsert/DeepBurn/README.md

 ## Introduction

 Attention: I started this work as I thought this would be a great idea and a good application of deep learning in a health setting.
 However, it turned out that the availability of (labelled) data is a major issue, as it is for a lot of ML projects.
 I did not succeed in getting access to enough data so that I stopped working on it.
 Based on the results, I'm pretty sure this should work, but you can't really tell unless you experiement with enough real world data.
+In September 2020, there was a publication on general wound classification (8) which has a broader look into this problem.
+This work also refers to the Medetec Wound Database (9).

 If you are interested in continuing this work and have access to data, I'd be happy to exchange ideas.